Ensono/amido.github.io/docs/workloads/azure/data/data_engineering/data_engineering_intro_azure.md

 ## Lakehouse approach

-The Ensono Stacks data platform is based upon a _Lakehouse_ architecture.
+The Ensono Stacks Data Platform is based upon a _Lakehouse_ architecture.
 This approach combines the benefits of both data warehouses and data lakes, to provide a platform that is fully scalable, flexible and performant, along with governance and management capabilities.
 It can support all use cases, from complex machine learning to standard BI reporting and analysis.

 ### Medallion architecture